 Faculty

-- What is community-based learning?
+- What is community-engaged learning?

-Some examples of current CBL courses at SMCM include Community Arts, Writing the Word in the World, Spanish in the Community, Coastal Community Resilience, Spanish in the Community, and Community-Based Plays.
+SMCM is committed to expanding opportunities for students to engage in mutually beneficial partnerships within St. Mary’s County and the Southern Maryland region.
+Some examples of current CEL courses at SMCM include Community Arts, Writing the Word in the World, Spanish in the Community, Coastal Community Resilience, Spanish in the Community, Community-Based Plays, and several of our LEAD 211 offerings.